ourfriendselectric/golden-robot-records/_social-family-records/the-buckleys.md

   - image_path: /images/al_four.png
 ---

 The Buckleys are a teenage sibling trio from Australia.
-Performing internationally to crowds of up to 60000 people and having won 2 American Songwriting Awards, at only 14, 16 and 17 years old they have have co-written songs with numerous GRAMMY Award winning songwriters and have played a phenomenal number of internationally renowned festivals, events and concerts including **Music City Roots (Nashville)** broadcast on PBS **American Public Television** - Hosted by **Jim Lauderdale, Sydney Carols in the Domain** (Australia's biggest Christmas Concert), **Tamworth Country Music Festival** (ToyotaPark Stage and Capital theatre), **Byron Bay Blues Festival,** **Bluebird Caf&eacute;** and **Douglas Corner** (Iconic Nashville Music Venues), **Academy of Country Music Australia,** Opened for **Brian Cadd and The Bootleg Family Band, Cooly Rocks On, Caboolture Country Music Festival, Mullumbimby Music Festival** and many others.
+Performing internationally to crowds of up to 60000 people and having won 2 American Songwriting Awards, at only 14, 16 and 17 years old they have have co-written songs with numerous GRAMMY Award winning songwriters and have played a phenomenal number of internationally renowned festivals, events and concerts including **Music City Roots (Nashville)** broadcast on PBS **American Public Television** - Hosted by **Jim Lauderdale, Sydney Carols in the Domain** (Australia's biggest Christmas Concert), **Tamworth Country Music Festival** (ToyotaPark Stage and Capital theatre), **Byron Bay Blues Festival,** **Bluebird Café** and **Douglas Corner** (Iconic Nashville Music Venues), **Academy of Country Music Australia,** Opened for **Brian Cadd and The Bootleg Family Band, Cooly Rocks On, Caboolture Country Music Festival, Mullumbimby Music Festival** and many others.

 Whilst touring both Australia and the USA, just some of the #1 Hit writers they have collaborated with include **Rafe Van Hoy** (Golden Ring – Alan Jackson & Lee Ann Womack/George Straight & Martina McBride; Also written for Fleetwood Mac, Diana Ross and more), **Bruce Channel** (Wrote Hey Baby/If you'll be my girl), **Doug Gill** (Songs by Alison Krauss, Tammy Wynette, Marshall Tucker Band, Don Williams), **Jim Photoglo** (Fishing in the dark – Nitty Gritty Dirt Band/Garth Brooks), **Lynn Langham** (Credits include Emmylou Harris, Johnny Cash, Jerry Lee Lewis), Debby Throckmorton (Willie Nelson / Sony ATV / Carnival Music), **Melissa Fuller** (Writers Den Music Group), **Jason Nix** (SONY ATV) and many more.
 In October of 2016, the young family trio signed an international record deal with independent label **Golden Robot Records/Social Family Records.**